-Go to your home-screen and press the MicroSD shortcut folder and open your docs folder.
-Press any existing doc file and you will see a list of word processors that can open the word file including Word to Go, not really a fan, but this is the only way you'll get Documents to Go on your MicroSD.
+Go to your home-screen and press the _Data shortcut folder or the MicroSD shortcutand open your docs folder.
+Press any existing doc file and you will see a list of word processors that can open the word file,video file, music file...
 Use the same method in your music folder or videos or images.

 Fun by Category